-It all began in 1926 with the Weissman Watch Company, a family-owned business on W. 47th Street in New York, New York.
-They operated as an assembleur — meaning that they imported Swiss watch parts (using the import code WXE) and assembled the watches in the States.
+Weissman Watch Co. was a family-run company located on the famed W. 47th Street in New York City.
+They operated as an assembleur — meaning that they imported Swiss watch parts and assembled the watches in the New York.
 In the 1930s, they began branding the watches under the name "Welsbro."

 Legend has it that the original name was actually “Weisbro” (for “Weissman” plus “Brothers.”)
 But the name "WEISBRO" was often misread on the watch dial as "WELSBRO.”
 According to lore, the name “Welsbro” just stuck.

 During World War II, Welsbro produced a variety of pilot style chronographs and field watches for American soldiers.

 The 1950s saw a continuation of military watches and a proliferation of "fashion watches" for men and women.

 1960s - 70s